cyrillzadra/information-retrieval/README.md

 [inputPath] : path of folder which contains all documents [qrlesPath] : path of file with judgements

+"VM Arguments" have been set to -> -Xss400m -Xms3g -Xmx5g -XX:-UseGCOverheadLimit

-How Program works
+How Program works:

 1) Initialize a stream by given inputPath.

 2) Loads pre-defined queries.